 Using Preventive Measures Against Shoplifters

 One of the most effective tools to prevent shoplifting is good store management.
 Retailers should also use store layout, adequate inventory controls and follow common security practices to combat shoplifting.
 Try to minimize the number of "hidden" places in the store.
 In other words, a place where an employee cannot see what a customer is doing.
-Not only is it a bad idea to block all views for shoplifting, it also impacts your ability to service.
+Not only is it a bad idea to block all views for shoplifting, but it also impacts your ability to provide service.

 And speaking of service, the best way to prevent theft is through proactive service.
 If an employee is actively engaged with a customer, then it is very hard for the thief to steal.
 He or she knows they are being watched.
 Use customer service to prevent shoplifting, it's your best weapon.